Tawfiq Ziad: Death

 Ziad died on 5 July 1994 in a head-on collision in the Jordan Valley on his way back to Nazareth from Jericho after welcoming Yasser Arafat, the chairman of the Palestine Liberation Organization, back from exile.
 He was survived by his wife and four children.
 At the time of his sudden death, he was still Mayor of Nazareth, a member of the Knesset and "a leading Arab legislator".
-A street is named after him in Shefa-'Amr.
+Streets are named after him in Shefa-'Amr, Nazareth, and Sakhnin.